 Full login details for the sessions (with setup instructions) will be sent with your joining instructions shortly before each session begins.

-Do I need any improv experience to attend?
+Q. Do I need any improv or acting experience to attend?